skgrange/rmweather/cran-comments.md

 ## Resubmission

-This is also a resubmission after a 301 URL error was found in the previous version.
+This is also a resubmission after there were leading zeros in the version number of the previous submission.

 ## Test environments